raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 ### CoffeeScript vs. JavaScript?
 Or vs ClojureScript?

-That same question works just as well for programming today as it did for Macintoshes in the late 80s.
+That same question works just as well for programming today as it did for Macintoshes in 1992.
 If someone asks "Why CoffeeScript," qualify them:

 > Do you mean "Why CoffeeScript instead of JavaScript?""
 Or do you mean, "Why CoffeeScript instead of ClojureScript, Dart, TypeScript, or Pajamas?"